Photo by Innerbody Research

 Just a couple of caveats, though:

 Double Wood's customer support can be reached by phone or email.
 We emailed the team to clarify a point in the company's refund policy and received a satisfactory answer within 50 minutes.
-As far as email support goes, that's hard to beat.
+As far as email support goes, that's excellent.

 Something worth mentioning here is that our question was superfluous.
 The point we wanted to "clarify" is clearly stated in the refund policy itself.
 Nevertheless, the agent who replied to us betrayed no exasperation; they were friendly and thorough and even reiterated the policy's application to bulk orders.